-In 2009, Norah Jones bought her first piece of Brooklyn real estate — a gorgeous 5-bedroom townhouse in Cobble Hill.
-Since, Jones has nabbed multiple Grammys and started a family — in addition to picking up another piece of Brooklyn real estate.
-She picked up this charming Cobble Hill carriage house that served as the set for “Eat, Pray, Love” for $6.25 million.
-She then sold the first townhouse for a cool $8 million in 2020.
-But, don’t worry, folks, Jones has kept the carriage house.
+In 2009, Norah Jones bought her first piece of Brooklyn real estate: a gorgeous 5-bedroom townhouse in Cobble Hill.
+Since then, Jones has nabbed multiple Grammys and started a family — in addition to picking up another piece of Brooklyn real estate.
+She purchased a charming Cobble Hill carriage house that served as the set for “Eat, Pray, Love” for $6.25 million.
+She then sold her original townhouse for a cool $8 million in 2020.
+But don’t worry, folks, Jones has kept the carriage house!

 Jemima Kirke: Carroll Gardens

 Jemima Kirke owned a wildly decorated brownstone in Carroll Gardens for several years, just down the street from the school in Brooklyn Heights where she spent her teen years.
 Although she sold the place for $4.25 million in 2018, we doubt Kirke has strayed far from her old stomping grounds.

 Although Holly Hunter was born and raised in the suburbs of Atlanta, she launched her acting career in New York City.
 In the 1980s, she and fellow Academy Award–winning actress Frances McDormand were roommates in the Bronx.

 In 2014, Hunter bought a 4-bedroom brownstone on South Oxford Street in Fort Greene for $3.3 million.
 Five years later, she sold the place for $4.5 million.
 There’s no confirmation on where she moved, but her penchant for NYC tells us she can’t be too far.

 Fort Greene Rentals Under $3,500 on StreetEasy Article continues below